Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Visitors can go rock-climbing, browse street markets, dine on seafood in the Old Port, party the night away, sunbathe on the beach or tour a top museum.
 These are just some of the diversions available on a holiday in Tel Aviv, which, like New York, is a 'city that never sleeps'.
 Tel Aviv is the hip and happening commercial centre of Israel.
 A holiday in Tel Aviv is great for families looking for fun in the sun, shopaholics who lust for its many malls and markets, and young travellers who revel in the nightlife and young vibe of the city.

 Tel Aviv's climate is dry-summer, subtropical, with hot summers and mild winters.
-Although it is close to Jerusalem, Tel Aviv has quite a different climate because it is not as highly elevated, making it hotter and more humid.
+Although it is close to Jerusalem, Tel Aviv has quite a different climate, as it's not as highly elevated, making it hotter and more humid.
 The average summer temperature in Tel Aviv is 77°F (25°C), and the average winter temperature is 57°F (14°C).

 November to April is the wet season, and humidity tends to be high year round.
 In winter rainfall comes in the form of heavy showers and thunderstorms; snow is extremely rare in Tel Aviv.
 Although summer is the hottest season, Tel Aviv can experience severe heat waves in spring.
 The city gets plenty of sun, even in winter.
 July and August are the busiest tourist months in Tel Aviv.
 October is when Israelis tend to take vacations, so at this time prices will also go up and finding accommodation may be more difficult.
 The best time to visit Tel Aviv is in March and April or September.

-Tel Aviv is the irrepressible social hub of Israel, and has a great selection of trendy bars, grinding clubs and pubs with enough loud music, dancing and merriment to keep any party person happy.
+Tel Aviv is the irrepressible social hub of Israel and has a great selection of bars, clubs and pubs with enough loud music, dancing and merriment to keep any party person happy.
 The saying in Israel goes 'Haifa works, Jerusalem prays, Tel Aviv plays', and this should give visitors some idea of what they're in for.

 During the summer months, many visitors kick things off with sundowners at one of the many beach bars, such as the popular Jerusalem Beach or Banana Beach.
 The nightlife in Tel Aviv doesn't usually get going until around 11pm, so it's best to ease into the swing of things by going out for dinner before hitting the bars and clubs.
 Even on Friday nights during Shabbat, the locals go wild, while Thursday nights are another big night out in Tel Aviv.

-Expect traffic jams at 2am, as this city that never sleeps is capable of keeping you up way past dawn.
+Visitors should expect traffic jams at 2am, as this city never sleeps and is capable of keeping them up way past dawn.

 Tel Aviv undoubtedly offers the best shopping options for tourists in Israel, whether the hunt revolves around speciality items, high fashion, or some authentic Israeli souvenirs.

-There are three main types of shopping experience to be had in Tel Aviv.
-Firstly (and most memorably), are the city's wonderful, colourful market-places (shuks).
+There are three main types of shopping experience to be had in Tel Aviv, with the most memorable of them being a visit to the city's wonderful, colourful marketplaces (shuks).
 These open-air markets bustle from dawn to dusk and, over and above the exciting things to buy from their noisy vendors, are tourist attractions in themselves, giving visitors a real taste of the Middle East.
 The biggest and busiest market is the Carmel Market (near Allenby Street), but the Flea Market (Rabi Nachman Street) is a great place for antique-hunters, and the Levinsky Market (on Levinsky Street) is the place to go for dried foods and spices.